 The AVR-X6300H bumps that up to 11 channels of amplification, rated for up to 140 watts each.
 So you can do a full-out 7.1.4 channel immersive surround sound system right out of the box.
 It also has a discrete monolithic amplifier design with custom-made DHCT (Denon High Current Transistors), gold-plated input/output terminals, transparent speaker terminals, and the Audyssey MultEQ XT32 automatic room acoustic measurement and correction system.

-In March 2017, Denon announced the AVR-S930H and the AVR-S730H, a pair of receivers that can do Dolby Atmos and DTS:X (up to 5.1.2 channels) for under $600.
+In May 2017, Denon released the AVR-S930H and the AVR-S730H, a pair of receivers that can do Dolby Atmos and DTS:X (up to 5.1.2 channels) for under $600.
 Both are also part of the HEOS lineup for wireless music streaming throughout the house.

 Both of these 7.2-channel receivers also have support for 4K Ultra HD content with Dolby Vision and HDR10 High Dynamic Range (HDR) passthrough, HDCP 2.2, BT.2020, Wide Color Gamut, and 4:4:4 Pure Color sub-sampling.
 HLG (Hybrid Log Gamma) HDR support will be added to each component via a future firmware update.

 The AVR-S930H boasts 185 watts per channel, seven HDMI inputs and two HDMI outputs around the back, as well as another HDMI input on the front.
 The AVR-S730H promises 165 wpc, with six HDMI inputs and one output on the back and one HDMI input on the front.
 Either receiver supports up to a 5.1.2 channel configuration (two height channels).
 Or if you decide not to go immersive just yet, you can do a traditional 5.1 or 7.1 channel set-up instead.